jquery/learn.jquery.com/content/using-jquery-core/jquery-object.md

 Checking the `length` property is a common way to ensure that the selector described something on the page.

 To make sure we only have the first header element, we have to take one more step.
-There are a number of ways to accomplish that, the most straight-forward may be the `eq()` function.
+There are a number of ways to accomplish this, the most straight-forward may be the `eq()` function.

 <javascript caption="Selecting only the first 'h1' element on the page (in a jQuery object)">
 var headers = $("h1");